Hexagon/livestream.sh/README.md

 livestream.sh
 =============

 Bash-helper for gstreamer live video streaming, currently only working with Raspberry PI Camera.
+Configuration, client and server is contained withing a single file.

 Installation